Channelview High School

 Channelview High School is a public high school serving students grades 9–12 in Channelview and other unincorporated communities in Harris County, Texas, United States of America.
 It is the main flagship school of the two high schools part of the Channelview Independent School District.
 The UIL region of the district is 6A.
 In 2022, the school received a "B" rating from the Texas Education Agency and received two distinction designations.

 Academics

-The school educates over 2,800 students in grades 9-12 as of 2023.
+The school educates over 2,800 students in grades 9–12 as of 2023.
 For the academic year 2015–16, 93.6% of students had been awarded their high school diplomas by the end of the year.

 Incidents

-On March 13, 2018, a chartered school bus, carrying students from the school band, plunged down a ravine in Alabama, driver had heart attack.
+On March 13, 2018, a chartered school bus, carrying students from the school band, plunged down a ravine in Alabama after the driver had a heart attack.
 All 46 passengers suffered injuries.

 Athletics

 The Channelview American football team plays in an 8,000-seat stadium.
 The stadium, municipally funded, was opened in 2012 at a cost of $27 million.